Tarot Runes I Ching Stichomancy Contact

 Click for Details

 Click for Details The card on the right represents manifestation - the real work involved in completing the project, and the form it will take upon culmination.
 This is the painting or touch of the undertaking.
-Three of Swords (Sorrow), when reversed: Unsettling news that helps you to distance yourself from a destructive relationship.
-Painfully honest communication that needs to take place.
-Not letting yourself be dragged by your emotions into a negative situation.
-A trust or confidence betrayed in an attempt to help someone in need.
+Three of Swords (Sorrow): Unsettling news leading to heartbreak or loneliness.
+Tactless or hurtful words.
+Acting without consideration for the emotions of others.
+Betrayal of trust or confidence.
 The revelation of a painful truth.